wbbreslin/HazardRateTest/README.md

 ## HazardRateTest
 An R package for a statistical test that compares the hazard rates of two samples.

-For a full description of the package and the statistical test, refer to the corresponding thesis pdf file:
+For a full description of the package and the statistical test, refer to my thesis:
 [Download my thesis (PDF)](Exact%20Distribution%20for%20Hazard%20Rate%20Test.pdf)